blinq-dev/laravel-blade-icons/README.md

 # Laravel blade icons

 This package makes it super simple to embed any svg icons in your code.
-It downloads the svg from the right place automatically from github and caches it locally.
+It is lightweight because it only downloads the requested icons from the right place automatically and caches it locally.

 Available at the time or writing:
 - Heroicons